Hafeezbaig/To-Do-List-App-Project/README.md

 Welcome to the To-Do List App project!
 This application is a simple, yet efficient task manager that allows users to keep track of their tasks.
 The tasks are stored locally in the browser's local storage, ensuring that your to-do items persist even when the page is reloaded.

+## Deployment

+You can view the deployed project at: [Deployment Link](https://todo-list-app-project.hafeezbaig.in/)

 ## Features

 - **Add Tasks:** Easily add new tasks to your list.